CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay: Calculation process and Analysis of CP asymmetry

 Considering the vector meson $\rho^{0}$ - $\omega$ - $\phi$ resonance effect, the process of {$\bar{B}^{0}_d\rightarrow \pi ^+\pi ^-\pi^{0}$} can be further elaborated.
 The presence of these vector mesons in the decay channel introduces additional dynamics and interactions that contribute to the overall behavior of this process.
 They play a crucial role in understanding strong interactions.
 In particular, their resonant behavior is associated with a peak in the CP asymmetry for certain energy ranges.

 In the decay process of {$\bar{B}^{0}_d\rightarrow \pi ^+\pi ^-\pi^{0}$}, the vector meson resonance effect refers to how these particles can influence or modify the decay process.
 By considering this resonance effect, we gain insights into various aspects of {$\bar{B}^{0}_d\rightarrow \pi ^+\pi ^-\pi^{0}$}.
 For instance, it helps us understand how different intermediate states involving vector mesons contribute to the final state particles (pions) observed experimentally.
 It also provides information about possible interference patterns between different amplitudes contributing to this decay process.
-The amplitudes of the decay process {$\bar{B}^{0}_d\rightarrow \pi ^+\pi ^-\pi^{0}$} from the different intermediate vector meson can be expressed as

-In Fig.5, we present the relationship between the invariant mass of the $\pi^+\pi^{-}$ meson pair and the CP asymmetry in the decay process $\bar{B}_{d}^{0}\rightarrow \pi ^+\pi ^-\pi ^0$.
-We aim to investigate how changes in the meson pair invariant mass affect CP asymmetry.